Class of 1972

 Our 50th reunion coincides with the 50th anniversary of the first 7th grade class to experience Drey Land, and we propose that our class gift be dedicated to this remarkable outdoor environment.

 It is a tradition for 50th reunion classes to give a gift to the school in appreciation of the extraordinary educational experience we were given.
 With input from classmates, our committee has chosen to make a gift to Drey Land, a place quite new to us then, yet important enough that a stunning photo of the property graced the cover of our yearbook.
 In addition to our class's inaugural role as senior counselors, many of us helped build cabins there the summer before.
-We were part of what has become an important component for the growth and development of Burroughs students.
-The current Drey Land program includes 7th grade orienteering and team building, 9th grade biology, and 12th grade leadership.
-In addition, the school is partnering with local communities to make the camp accessible to organizations which desire to provide outdoor education to underserved youth.
+We were part of what has become an important component for the growth and development of Burroughs students

-There has been little to no construction at Drey Land for fifty years.
-Our gift will help fund much-needed improvements including updating infrastructures, construction of a new lodge, and start an endowment to ensure camp programming and facility maintenance.
+Our gift will help fund much-needed Drey Land improvements, including updating infrastructures, construction of a new lodge, and an endowment to ensure camp programming and facility maintenance.
 Our class goal is to raise $50,000 to name two cabins at the camp.
-An anonymous classmate and spouse will match all donations, dollar for dollar, up to $25,000—which is truly amazing and very generous!
+An anonymous classmate and spouse will match all donations, dollar for dollar, up to $25,000.
 We are also inspired by the Alice Walz Galt ’70 challenge to the Burroughs community.
 Our gift and the match from our classmate will be matched again by Alice – the impact of our gift will be multiplied twice!

-We are excited about this opportunity to continue the class of ‘72’s commitment to the outdoor education tradition of Drey Land.
-As a group of alums who have stayed connected with the school at varying levels, our committee wants you to know that Burroughs is a place of which you can be very proud.
 In the 50 years since we graduated, JBS has remained a school of nationally recognized academic excellence.
-What is most important to us, though, is the understanding that, from the top down, the school believes that to define and ensure continued personal and academic excellence, Burroughs students need to embrace and celebrate every person as an individual, acknowledge and appreciate that there are multiple learning styles, recognize the critical importance of diversity, equity, and inclusion, and understand that a truly successful person values, learns from, and respects differences.
-The faculty, staff, and Board of Trustees are committed to these priorities, which are reflected in the Burroughs curriculum, training and support systems, and extra-curricular programs.
+From the top down, the school believes that to define and ensure continued personal and academic excellence, Burroughs students need to embrace and celebrate every person as an individual, acknowledge and appreciate that there are multiple learning styles, recognize the critical importance of diversity, equity, and inclusion, and understand that a truly successful person values, learns from, and respects differences.

-We believe that the Drey Land experience reflects all aspects of this philosophy and is consistent with our desire to make a gift that would help support students’ social and psychological well-being, an aspect of education which was only just beginning to be addressed in 1972.
+We believe that the Drey Land experience reflects all aspects of this philosophy and is consistent with our desire to make a gift that would help support students’ social and psychological well-being.
 The programs and curriculum at the camp give all participants the opportunity to unplug, to learn from and in a natural environment, to be introspective, to see their classmates through a different lens, to develop new skills, and to interact with faculty in a unique way.

 Your 50th Reunion Committee,